 He was rambling.
 That would never do.
-Taking a breath, he shoved all emotion - worry, panic, concern included - to the back of his mind, like he always did.
+Taking a breath, he shoved all emotion - worry, panic, concern included - to the back of his mind.
 They weren't helping, and he had a job to do.

 "Find out what's happening in Eilat, and inform the Director.
 Get me a plane on the tarmac right now, I want updates on the way.
-And get me a file on a British military officer named Harry Potter who's involved somehow, probably Royal Air Force."
+And get me a file on a British military officer, Harry Potter who's involved somehow, probably Royal Air Force."

 His subordinates scattered.

 The plastic handset cracked in his grip.